Skip to main content

 • Staff Only

-The Marian Scott Moffett Papers are divided into three series, which are personal materials, academic and professional materials, and photographs.
-The personal materials include items of a biographical nature, which provide detail on several periods of her life.
-The materials begin with her childhood and early education, which focus primarily.
-Examples include forms of identification, portraits, awards, grade reports, test scores, graduate school admission materials, curricula vitae, correspondence, news clippings, writings, and church leadership materials.
-This series also includes appointment books, which contain the details of her daily schedule during her years at UT.
-The fourth series is for flat storage.
+Series I, Personal Materials (1949-2004), includes items of a biographical nature which provide detail on several periods of her life.
+The materials begin with her childhood and largely document her own education.
+This series includes forms of identification, portraits, awards, grade reports, test scores, graduate school admission materials, curricula vitae, correspondence, news clippings, writings, and church leadership materials.

 Dates